 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Hunters Point Naval Shipyard History

-By 1916, the shipyard was not only first dry dock for commercial use on the West Coast, but also one of the biggest, with over 800 waterfront acres.
+By 1916, the shipyard was not only the first dry dock for commercial use on the West Coast but also one of the biggest, with over 800 waterfront acres.

-Hunters Point Naval Shipyard started out with shipbuilding and repair service.
-In 1941, the United States Navy acquired the shipyard and renamed it the San Francisco Naval Shipyard.
+Hunters Point Naval Shipyard began as a shipbuilding and repair service.
+In 1941, the U.S. Navy acquired the shipyard and renamed it the San Francisco Naval Shipyard.

 In the meantime, the Navy Radiological Defense Laboratory (NRDL) was created at the shipyard, for the purpose of decontaminating vessels involved in nuclear testing.
-This lasted until the late 1960s, when budget cuts closed the program down.
+This lasted until the late 1960s when budget cuts closed the program down.

-In 1974, the shipyard became an industrial reserve and gave control of the the site to the Navy Office of the Supervisor of Shipbuilding, Conversion, and Repair.
+In 1974, the shipyard became an industrial reserve and gave control of the site to the Navy Office of the Supervisor of Shipbuilding, Conversion, and Repair.
 For the next decade, a portion of the site was used for repairing commercial ships.

-The San Francisco Naval Shipyard/Hunters Point Naval Shipyard closed down in 1994 in connection with the Base Realignment and Closure Commission (BRAC).
+The San Francisco Naval Shipyard/Hunters Point Naval Shipyard shut down in 1994 in connection with the Base Realignment and Closure Commission (BRAC).

 Hunters Point Naval Shipyard Asbestos Issues and Environmental Damage

 Asbestos levels at the shipyard were so excessive that in 1989, the Environmental Protection Agency (EPA) designated it as a Superfund site.
-For numerous years afterwords, local organizations, residents, and other agencies worked endlessly to clean up Hunters Point.
+For numerous years afterward, local organizations, residents, and other agencies worked endlessly to clean up Hunters Point.

 Due to the high contamination levels at the shipyard, area residents began having health issues, including a confirmed diagnosis of both mercury and asbestos in one resident’s bloodstream.

 “Components (chemical and physical) released from the fire on August 16 could have caused short-term adverse health effects in those people exposed.
-Health effects could include burning, itching or watery eyes and sinuses, headache, nausea, breathing difficulty andasthma-like symptoms.
+Health effects could include burning, itching or watery eyes and sinuses, headache, nausea, breathing difficulty and asthma-like symptoms.
 Individuals highly sensitive to the effects would be anyone with previous respiratory conditions such as asthma or emphysema, children, and the elderly.”

 Still, no one reported the high amount of toxins and asbestos at the site, leading to the site’s inspection company being fined.
 Shortly after, residents were evacuated.

-A multitude of complaints were cited against the company for failing to use proper tools for air pollution control and failure to report the asbestos that spread out into nearby neighborhood.
+A multitude of complaints was cited against the company for failing to use proper tools for air pollution control and failure to report the asbestos that spread out into the nearby neighborhoods.
 Ultimately, the Bay Area Air Quality Management District (BAAQMD) fined the company.

 Additional Help and Resources for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.